kslong/kred/README.md

 The top level directory can be named whatever one wishes, within this directory one should create two directories

-* a rawdata directory that is symbolically linked to the photpipe rawdata directory.
+* a rawdata directory that is (or is symbolically linked) to the (some or all of) DECam_MEF directory stucture

 * a directory from which to run all of the programs, e.g. progs.
 At present the easiest thing to do, is to copy the .py in py\_progs